mautic/developer-documentation-new/docs/rest_api/text_messages.rst

 Text messages
 #############

-Use this endpoint to obtain details on Mautic's Text Messages, or SMSes.
+Use this endpoint to obtain details on Mautic's Text Messages, or SMSs.

 Text message properties
 =======================